Sage/carbon/guides/02_building_basic_component.md

 // ... export
 ```

 Reloading the page you will now see that the button has been styled as a 'secondary' button.
-To create a primary button lets add another button to the JournalReverse view.
+To create a primary button let's add another button to the JournalReverse view.
 This time it will pass the 'as' prop down to the component.

 ```javascript
 // ui/src/views/journals/reverse/index.js